vidhi-sajnani/interacting-residue-detection/README.md

 - propensities_hydrophobicity.ipynb
 - newrunpython.py
 - awkcommands.txt
+- NetSurfP_RelSASA_output.csv

 Once the fasta sequences for all proteins are obtained from RCSB PDB, we use S4PRED to obtain the secondary structures (https://github.com/psipred/s4pred).
 The runpython.py code was changed, and the edited version is now in this folder as newrunpython.py.
 To format the output obtained, certain awk commands (awkcommands.txt) were run to finally get the required output consisting of the PDBIDs, amino acids and secondary structures of all the proteins in vertical format as a .csv file.
 Using this file as input, we run the code junctions_and_secondary_structure_values.ipynb and propensities_hydrophobicity.ipynb to obtain the junctions, secondary structure propensities and amino acid propensities of all the proteins.
 We do this step for the training and test datasets present in their respective folders.
 We also obtain the secondary structures, including junctions for the junction propensity dataset present in its respective folder.
+NetSurfP_RelSASA_output.csv consists of the RelSASA values for these protein chains found using NetSurfP 3.0 via a web server (https://services.healthtech.dtu.dk/services/NetSurfP-3.0/).

 The final step for the training dataset would be to obtain the Label, ie, whether the given residue is interacting or not (1 or 0).
 The data for interacting sites was obtained from PDBsum (https://www.ebi.ac.uk/thornton-srv/databases/pdbsum/).
 The interaction information for each protein chain in the training dataset was manually copied and pasted into .txt files, which are all present in the inputs folder.
 This consisted of quite a lot of duplicate interaction sites in an odd format.
 To convert it to a .csv file with only unique interaction sites, we ran obtaining_labels_list_PDBSum.sh.
 The output obtained was PDBSum_labels.csv which has the list of all the PDBIDs, chains and their interacting residues.
 Using this as a checklist, we wrote a Python code matchingPDBSUM.ipynb that would check mark 1 in the matching column if the PDBID, chain and residue number were identical in the PDBSum_labels.csv checklist and training csv file.
 This gave us the output of the training dataset with an additional label column which indicated if the given residue was interacting or not.